adityjoshi/back-go/README.md

-A reimplementation of hostel system in go
+A reimplementation of hostel system in Golang